JoshuaMaiorino/Open-Connections-Digest/README.md

 A new job type that sends reminders to connectors with a list of open connection reqeusts

 A new system email for that job type

+V2
+- Added additional job settings
+- Update the Email to include more information.